The Complexity of Non-Iterated Probabilistic Justification Logic

 Probabilistic logics are logics than can be used to model uncertain reasoning.
-Although the idea of probabilistic logic was first proposed by Leibnitz, the modern development of this topic started only in the 1970s and 1980s in the papers of H. Jerome Kreisler~\cite{kei77} and Nils Nilsson~\cite{nil86}.
-Following Nilsson’s research, Fagin, Halpern and Meggido~\cite{fahame90} introduced a logic with arithmetical operations built into the syntax so that Boolean combinations of linear inequalities of probabilities of formulas can be expressed.
-The probabilstic logic of \cite{fahame90} can be considered as a probabilistic logic with a classical base.
+Although the idea of probabilistic logic was first proposed by Leibnitz, the modern development of this topic started only in the 1970s and 1980s in the papers of H. Jerome Keisler~\cite{kei77} and Nils Nilsson~\cite{nil86}.
+Following Nilsson's research, Fagin, Halpern and Meggido~\cite{fahame90} introduced a logic with arithmetical operations built into the syntax so that Boolean combinations of linear inequalities of probabilities of formulas can be expressed.
+The probabilistic logic of \cite{fahame90} can be considered as a probabilistic logic with classical base.
 The derivability problem in this logic is proved to be $coNP$-complete, the same as that of classical propositional logic.
-Following the lines of~\cite{fahame90}, Ognjanović, Rašković and Marković~\cite{ograma09} defined the logic \LPPTwo, which is a probabilistic logic with classical base.
-The \LPPTwo-derivability problem is, as expected, $coNP$-complete.
+Following the lines of~\cite{fahame90}, Ognjanovi\'{c}, Ra\v{s}kovi\'{c} and Markovi\'{c}~\cite{ograma09} defined the logic \LPPTwo, which is also a probabilistic logic with classical base.
+The logic \LPPTwo makes use of an infinitary rule which makes the proof of strong completeness possible (as opposed to the finitary system of \cite{fahame90} which is only simply complete).
+The \LPPTwo-derivability problem is again $coNP$-complete.